fastbootstrap/docs/content/components/button-group/index.md

 ### With outlined styles

-Use `.btn-outline-*` to remove all background images, shows colors only for the border of the element.
+Use `.btn-outline-*` to remove all background images and show colors only for the border of the element.

 {{< example class="d-grid justify-content-start gap-4" >}}
 <div class="btn-group btn-group-narrow" role="group" aria-label="Basic example">